Washington High School (Sioux Falls, South Dakota): Athletics

 The Warriors were founding members of the Eastern South Dakota Conference before being forced to move to the Sioux Interstate Conference (which included schools in Sioux City, Iowa) due to non traditional girls sports seasons.
 They have been members of the newly formed Metro Athletic Conference since the 2013-14 season.

 Washington High School has 40 state championships in 11-man football, which is currently the most for any high school in the United States.
 The school also has a record of 717–303–37 from 1899–2010.
 The Washington Warriors Varsity Football team plays many of its games at Howard Wood Field.

 Washington went undefeated for six seasons in 11-man football: 2009, 2010, 2011, 2012, 2016, and 2017.
 They achieved a 34 game win streak between the seasons of 2015-2018, they made the state title game in all four of those years winning it 3 times (15,16,17).
+Washington also won 14 consecutive championships between 1952 and 1965, the most consecutive state championships in the nation.